greena13/react-hotkeys/README.md

 All contributions are welcome and greatly appreciated - from contributors of all levels of experience.

 Collaboration is loosely being coordinated across [Gitter](https://gitter.im/Chrisui/react-hotkeys) and [Projects](https://github.com/greena13/react-hotkeys/projects).

-### Roadmap

-The product roadmap is being currently being tracked in [Projects](https://github.com/greena13/react-hotkeys/projects), but is largely focused on improving performance, code quality and adding extra features to meet common requirements.

 ### Using GitHub Issues